 - Place the smoked almonds straight into the blender or food processor once they have cooled.
 If you have a good blender (we have a Blendtec) then you can make the almond butter right in there.

 - Add some oil: Since we smoked the almonds (heated them up) and got them crunchy, they don’t have as much natural oils as if you just put them in raw (un-roasted), so it’s likely you might need to add just a bit of oil to the blender to help them process into a butter.
 I add about 1-2 tablespoons of oil (like avocado, peanut, coconut etc.).
 Just note the coconut will add some coconut flavor, which I like, but if you want to keep it mild stick to a more mild oil).

-- Then process the almonds until they turn to the smooth buttery texture you want, adding just a little oil at a time until you get to your desired texture.
+- Process the almonds until they turn to the smooth buttery texture you want, adding just a little oil at a time until you get to your desired texture.
 This will take at least 1 min (most likely more, depending on how efficient your blender or food processor is).
 I usually process for 20-30 second increments, then scrape down the sides, then keep going for 20-30 more seconds, until the texture is smooth.
 After you reach your final texture, add any additional flavorings, like kosher salt, and mix them together.

 - Store: Place almond butter in a container or mason jar and store in the refrigerator.

 Use for a healthy midday snack spread on bread and topped with sliced banana and chia seeds and drizzle of honey (the kids love this one), or just eat by the spoonful (guilty pleasure!).
 You can even go wild and add some smoked honey (a recipe for another post perhaps?).